mparrett/altspacevr-project-todomvc-ops/README.md

 ## Limitations

 Some external dependencies are usually reliable but could potentially cause issues, such as Vagrant boxes, pip, and Ubuntu package repositories.

+The use of bulky VMs will ultimately become a limitation as this application and its environment become more complex.
+See the note below about containers.

 ## Production Considerations

-This sample development environment demonstration is rather basic and would at least require a handful of considerations before promoted to a production environment:
+This sample development environment demonstration is rather basic and would require _at least_ a handful of considerations before promoted to a production environment:

 - Usual production considerations (DNS, SSL cert, desired cloud provider, CDN, budget constraints, etc.)
 - Secure/harden machines and software